loic-sharma/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 The key name `2.16.840.1.101.3.4.2.1` is the OID of the SHA-256 hash algorithm.

-All hash values are lowercase, hex-encoded string representations of the hash digest.
+All hash values must be lowercase, hex-encoded string representations of the hash digest.

 ### Sample request